-Three (3) additional borings will be installed offsite to observe potential offsite impacts originating from Site and will be advanced using the Geoprobe® direct push method to depths ranging from approximately 15-20 ft. bgs depending on observed soil conditions in the field as determined by GEI Field Personnel.
-These locations will also be converted into temporary monitoring wells.
+An estimated twenty (20) Soil borings are to be advanced using the Geoprobe® direct push method to depths ranging from approximately 15-20 ft. bgs depending on observed soil conditions in the field as determined by GEI Field Personnel.
+Four (4) of the soil boring locations will be converted into permanent monitoring wells and three (3) of the soil boring locations will be located offsite and converted into temporary monitoring wells.
 Continuous sampling will be conducted until the desired depth is reached.
 If impacts to soil are observed at depth, the boring may be advanced further to identify vertical extent of contamination until un-impacted soils are observed, or a confining layer or bedrock refusal is reached.
-Prior to the advancement of soil borings, all locations will be cleared for utilities and subsurface infrastructure to a depth of 5 ftbg using minivac, air knife, or by hand.
-Continuous sampling will be conducted until the desired depth is reached.
+Prior to the advancement of soil borings, all locations will be cleared for utilities and subsurface infrastructure to a depth of 5 ftbg using minivac, air knife, or by hand.Continuous sampling will be conducted soils are observed, or a confining layer or bedrock refusal is reached.
+If impacts to soil are observed at depth, the boring may be advanced further to identify vertical extent of contamination until un-impacted soils are observed, or a confining layer or bedrock refusal is reached.
+If impacts to soil are observed at depth, the boring may be advanced further to identify vertical extent of soil are observed at depth, the boring may be advanced further to identify vertical extent of contamination until un-impacted soils are observed, or a confining layer or bedrock refusal is reached.
+Frior to the advancement of soil borings, all locations will be cleared for utilities and subsurface infrastructure to a depth of 5 ftbg using minivac, air knife, or by hand.

-Soil samples collected from the temporary monitoring well locations will be analyzed for Target Compound List Volatile Organic Compounds (TCL VOCs) by 8260C, Target Compound List Semi-Volatile Organic Compounds (TCL SVOCs) by 8270D, for Target Analyte List Metals (TAL Metals) by 6010B and 7471A, for Polychlorinated Biphenyls (PCBs) by 8082A, for Pesticides by 8081B, and Total Cyanide analysis by 9012B.
+Soil samples will be analyzed for Target Compound List Volatile Organic Compounds (TCLVOCs) by 8260C, Target Compound List Semi-Volatile Organic Compounds (TCLSVOCs) by 8270D, for Target Analyte List Metals (TAL Metals) by 6010B and

+7471A, for Polychlorinated Biphenyls (PCBs) by 8082A and for Pesticides by 8081B.
+The offsite soil samples will include Total Cyanide analysis by 9012B.

 Soil will be inspected for visual and olfactory impacts and screened with a Photo Ionization Detector for VOCs.
-Only one (1) soil sample will be collected either from an interval where impacts are noted or one-foot above the water table if no obvious signs of impacts are observed.
+One (1) soil sample will be collected from within the upper 3-5 ftbg to provide data for capping scenarios and engineering controls, and one (1) sample will be collected at the water table interface.
+If obvious signs of impacts are observed within the soil column or questionable zones are identified, samples will be collected from those areas for analysis.
+In the offsite boring locations, only one (1) soil sample will be collected either from an interval where impacts are noted or one-foot above the water table if no obvious signs of impacts are observed.